joblib/joblib/doc/parallel.rst

 (when done in a library) as it does not make it possible to override that choice with the ``parallel_backend`` context manager.

+.. topic:: The loky backend may not always be available

+   Some rare systems do not support multiprocessing (for instance pyiodine).
+In this case the loky backend is not availble and the default backend falls back to threading.

 Besides builtin joblib backends, we can use
 `Joblib Apache Spark Backend <https://github.com/joblib/joblib-spark>`_ to distribute joblib tasks on a Spark cluster.